symeta/athena-best-practices/README.md

 | bzip2 | Yes | Very High | Slow |
 | LZO | No | Low | Fast |
 | Snappy | No | Low | Very Fast |

+- Most popular columnar formats - Parquet and ORC.
+Default algorithm Parquet applies is Snappy, it can also support GZIP and LZO.
+Default algorithm ORC applies is ZLIB, it can also support Snappy.
+- Generally, better compression ratios or skipping blocks of data means reading fewer bytes from Amazon S3, leading to better query performance
+- One parameter that could be tuned is the block size or stripe size.
+The block size in Parquet or stripe size in ORC represent the maximum number rows that can fit into one block in terms of size in bytes.
+Default: 128MB for Parquet, 64MB for ORC.
+- if block size/stripe size is small - more data being scanned by the query